Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 ### Notebooks Structure

 >  **Notebooks vs. the UI**
-Most of the exercises in this lab are executed using pre-written SQL within the notebook to save time.
-These tasks can also be done via the UI, but would require navigating back-and-forth between multiple UI tabs.
+To save time, the tasks in this notebook are executed using pre-written SQL.
+These tasks could also be completed through the UI, but would require navigating between multiple tabs

 ![notebook](assets/notebook_1.png)